WFAA: Local programming

 WFAA carries the majority of the ABC network schedule; however, as an affiliate that is not owned by the network itself, WFAA may occasionally preempt some of the network's prime time shows to run locally produced specials.
 ABC programs that were preempted or otherwise interrupted by breaking news or severe weather coverage are tape delayed to air in overnight timeslots or in rare times, on WFAA's DT2 channel space; although station personnel gives viewers the option to watch the affected shows the following day on ABC's desktop and mobile streaming platforms or its cable/satellite video-on-demand service.
 WFAA currently airs This Week on a half-hour delay as the station produces and broadcasts Inside Texas Politics during the first 30 minutes of This Weeks usual Central Time airing, and also airs the Saturday edition of Good Morning America one hour earlier than most ABC stations (airing it at 6 a.m. via the live Eastern Time Zone feed rather than on tape delay).
 It also carries the Litton's Weekend Adventure block on a one-hour delay from its "live feed" due to the Saturday edition of News 8 Daybreak, although midday college football games that ABC airs during the fall may subject programs normally aired on Saturdays in the 11 a.m. hour to be deferred to Sundays to fulfill educational programming obligations (during the 1990s, such deferrals were also caused by the local sports highlight program High School Football Roundup, which WFAA aired as a lead-in to ABC's college football telecasts).

 Sports programming

 In January 2024, WFAA parent company Tegna Inc. announced an agreement to air 10 Dallas Mavericks games during the 2023–24 NBA season.
 Later in September, Tegna announced a new deal with the Mavericks beginning with the 2024-25 NBA season after they terminated their contract with Bally Sports.
 The bulk of the games would go on sister station KFAA-TV with WFAA simulcasting 15 games.
+A similar arrangement with the WNBA's Dallas Wings also took shape in 2025.
+Both deals are in addition to any games selected for ABC's national NBA and WNBA coverage.